|

 - Medical Management: Addressing the primary ocular disease, such as controlling uveitis with anti-inflammatory medications.
 This step is essential before considering surgical intervention.

-- Surgical Intervention: Phacoemulsification cataract surgery with intraocular lens (IOL) implantation is the preferred treatment.
+- Surgical Intervention: Phacoemulsification cataract eye surgery with intraocular lens (IOL) implantation is the preferred treatment.
 However, due to potential complications, careful preoperative assessment is required.
 Surgeons may use advanced techniques and customized intraocular lenses to achieve optimal outcomes.

 - Post-Surgical Care: Patients with inflammatory eye conditions may require long-term steroid and immunosuppressive therapy to prevent recurrence.
 Regular follow-up visits help monitor for potential post-surgical complications such as cystoid macular edema.